GrxE/bonzai/README.md

 While the `NodeReadGuard` holds immutable access to a subset of the tree, a `TreeReadTraverser` holds immutable access to the entire tree.
 This allows the `TreeReadTraverser` to safely traverse to its parent node.

+# Fork motives
+Compiles in rustc 1.58.0-nightly (a77da2d45 2021-11-19), should also in current stable.
+Due to breaking changes this is version 0.3.0 .